 I've always loved foods from other countries.
 You can see some evidence of this on my site in these recipes:

-The Origin of Egg Roll in a Bowl
+The Origin of this Healthy Egg Roll in a Bowl

 I found the inspiration for this recipe about a year or so ago.
-Someone had shared a recipe for Egg Roll in a Bowl in a Facebook group and I was intrigued.
+Someone had shared a recipe for Egg Roll in a Bowl in a Facebook group and I was super intrigued.
+What a concept!
 I'd always loved egg rolls but hadn't had one in a long time due to our going gluten-free and even leaning grain-free.

 Too many carbs in those egg roll wrappers, you know?

-Anyhow, I made the recipe and enjoyed it a lot, but it needed something.
-So I poked around the internet and found more recipes, plus I looked at other Egg Roll recipes to see what might be good additions to the dish.
+So I just had to make the recipe.
+It was pretty tasty, but it needed something.
+So I poked around the internet and found more Egg Roll in a Bowl recipes, then studied a bunch of regular Egg Roll recipes to see what might be good additions to the dish.

-So I worked on it, tweaking it with different seasonings and such, and ended up with a recipe that's a real winner in our home.
+So I worked on it (and worked on it and worked on it) tweaking it with different seasonings and such, and made this “Crack Slaw” so many times that my family thought I was a little nutty, but I ended up with a recipe that's a real winner in our home.

 This recipe is great not only because of it's great taste, but also because it works for so many special diets.